Homemade Licorice Liqueur

-Licorice liqueur is a popular digestif in many European countries.
-This rich and syrupy liqueur is especially popular in Italy and in Northern European countries.
+Italian Licorice liqueur is a popular digestif within Italy itself, but also in many European countries.
+The rich and syrupy liqueur is especially popular in Italy and Northern Europe.

 Homemade licorice liqueur

-For many, a chilled glass of homemade licorice liqueur is the perfect digestif after a meal.
-Not only because of its sweet and herbal taste but because it has some real medical benefits.
+However, in liquid form, a chilled glass of homemade licorice liqueur (or liquorice liqueur)is the perfect digestif after a meal.
+Primarily because of its sweet and herbal taste, but also due to medical benefits as it helps with digestion, is diuretic, anti-inflammatory, and protects the mucous barrier in the stomach wall.

-Salmiakki is the Finnish name for a salty licorice candy that's super popular in Finland.
-But also people from other Northern European countries, Belgium, the Netherlands, and North Germany love it.
+Besides Italy, licorice liqueur is also very popular in Northern Europe.
+Scandinavians prefer a salty version of this liqueur because it tastes like Salmiakki.
+Salmiakki is the Finnish name for a salty licorice candy that's super popular in Finland, but also in other Northern European countries, Belgium, the Netherlands, and North Germany.

 Licorice liqueur digestif

-However, regular licorice and Salmiakki are quite different in taste, and so are the resulting liqueurs.
-So I should point out that our recipe is for making an Italian version of licorice liqueur.
+However, regular licorice and Salmiakki are quite different in taste and so are the resulting liqueurs.
+Hence, I should point out that our recipe is for making an Italian version of licorice liqueur.

 A traditional liqueur from Calabria